 I’m exactly four episodes into two new shows similar in their focus on the intersection of politics and crime, and both starring an actor I’ve only just heard of: Jason Clarke.

 In real time, I’ve been following The Chicago Code on Fox.
 Helmed by Terriers showrunner Shawn Ryan, the show stars Jennifer Beals as Teresa Colvin, the superintendent of police in Chicago, who taps her old partner Jarek Wysocki (Clarke) to help her clean the corruption out of city government.
-Her primary target: alderman Ronin Gibbons (a wonderfully devious Delroy Lindo).
+Her primary target is alderman Ronin Gibbons (a wonderfully devious Delroy Lindo).
 So far I’m enjoying this one, too, which mashes up an NYPD Blue-like cop milieu with Terriers-like thematic undertones.
-Clarke is fun here as a loose cannon, lone wolf detective who can’t seem to keep a partner, while Beals provides a strong central presence.
+Clarke is fun here as a loose-cannon detective who can’t seem to keep a partner, while Beals provides a strong central presence.
 Friday Night Lights’ Matt Lauria is also onboard as a quick-witted rookie detective looking to stick as Wysocki’s wingman.

 These shows aren’t quite replacing last season’s tragically departed Rubicon and Terriers for me — neither show’s characters have quite gotten their hooks into me in that way — but they’re dishing out some decent Bromell and Ryan vibes nonetheless, and I expect to follow them with interest.